Living for Christ or Living for Causes: Unmasking Modern Idolatry

 God compared worshipping other gods to prostitution (Isaiah 1:21-22).
 He wasn’t their first love.
 The church is Christ’s bride (Ephesians 5:22-33).
 He doesn’t want to share her with anyone else.

 Today, other gods compete with God’s demand for exclusive worship.
-We can identify them by reflecting on where we find our identity, security, and meaning.
+Modern idolatry provides our identity, security, and meaning.
 Is God our defining passion?
 What competes with Him for our thoughts, time, money, and energy?

 A few of the candidates follow.
 Relationships?
 Appearance?
 Success?
 Power?
 Sex?
 Reputation?
 Safety?
 Pride?
 Pleasure?
 Prestige?
 Possessions?
 Cause?
 Image?
 Dreams?
 Vocational goals?
 Others’ approval?
 Greed?
 Self-seeking priorities?
 Jealousy?
 Prejudice?
 Doing what is easiest?